CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## destroyPairEntry

-Removes a `{ participantType: PAIR }` entry from an event and adds the individualParticipantIds to entries as entryStatus: UNPAIRED
+Removes a `{ participantType: PAIR }` entry from an event and adds the individualParticipantIds to entries as entryStatus: UNGROUPED

 ```js
 tournamentEngine.destroyPairEntry({